Sarcoma Awareness Month, July 2025🎗️- Theme & Importance

 Sarcoma is an "unorthodox cancer" as it is less well-known than other cancers, such as liver, breast, or lung.
 Thereby, sarcoma and bone cancer awareness plays a vital role in providing knowledge regarding early symptoms that aid in diagnosing the condition at an early stage and increase the chances of successful treatment.
 In addition, it helps raise funds for research from the government and private organisations to discover more about new advanced treatments, as there is more to know about this disease that helps in the overall management of the patients affected by sarcoma.

-Sarcoma Awareness Month 2024 Theme🎗️
+Sarcoma Awareness Month 2025 Theme🎗️

 July month has been designated as sarcoma cancer awareness month since 2008, and it is indicated on the medical calendar with a yellow ribbon🎗️.

-During this entire month, people worldwide support patients suffering from sarcoma by tying yellow ribbons, wearing yellow dresses, donating funds to charitable organisations or the needy, and conducting awareness campaigns.
+During this entire month, people worldwide support patients suffering from sarcoma by tying yellow ribbons, wearing yellow dresses, donating funds to charitable organizations or the needy, and conducting awareness campaigns.
 In addition, people run podcasts with eminent oncologists on the importance of early detection and symptoms of sarcoma and with survivors to share their successful journey to boost the sarcoma patient’s morale in battle with sarcoma.

 History of Sarcoma Awareness Month🎗️